shawngraham/presentations/u-o-fail.md

 ---

-Psst: Tell you a secret: Academics fail *all the time*
+Psst: Let me tell you a secret: Academics fail *all the time*

 ---